NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

     conda install stereo-pipeline==3.0.0

 This will install ASP 3.0.0 together with ISIS 5.0.1.
+Note that the latest build (see above) may have more fixes or features than this official release.

 If using ISIS, the environmental variable ISISROOT should be set to point to this distribution, such as::